superctr/ctrmml/mml_ref.md

 The sample rate is however fixed to ~2khz increments up to 17.5 kHz, to match the real MDSDRV code.
 By default, two channel mixing is enabled and the output sampling rate is 17.5 Khz.

+Use `#option noextpitch` to disable extended pitch envelopes for compatibility with older MML files.

 #### Channel mapping
 -	`ABCDEF` FM channels 1-6.